voedger/voedger-docs/concepts/applications.md

 # Applications

 - **Voedger Application**: A runtime instance of the software defined by the **Application Image**.
 Application is partitioned into one or many **Application Partitions**.
-- **Application Image**: A ZIP archive containing several *.vsql files that describe the application's data schema (using VSQL language), along with WASM modules.
+- **Application Image**: A ZIP archive containing several *.vsql files that describe the application's data schema (using VSQL language), along with WASM files.
 - **Application Sources**: The original files and resources used to build the Application Image.
 - **vpm**: The Voedger Package Manager, a command-line interface (CLI) tool designed to build Application Images from Application Sources.